+To deploy a replica set with enabled access control, see Deploy Replica Set and Configure Authentication and Authorization.
 If you wish to deploy a replica set from a single MongoDB instance, see Convert a Standalone to a Replica Set.
 For more information on replica set deployments, see the Replication and Replica Set Deployment Architectures documentation.

 Three member replica sets provide enough redundancy to survive most network partitions and other system failures.
 These sets also have sufficient capacity for many distributed read operations.
 Replica sets should always have an odd number of members.
 This ensures that elections will proceed smoothly.
 For more about designing replica sets, see the Replication overview.

 For production deployments, you should maintain as much separation between members as possible by hosting the mongod instances on separate machines.
 When using virtual machines for production deployments, you should place each mongod instance on a separate host server serviced by redundant power circuits and redundant network paths.

 Before creating your replica set, you should verify that your network configuration allows all possible connections between each member.
 For a successful replica set deployment, every member must be able to connect to every other member.
 For instructions on how to check your connection, see Test Connections Between all Members.